Wedding at Tredudwell Manor, Cornwall

 Labour of Love

-Shades of sage green, a dazzling deco dress and DIY touches set the scene for Bethany and Phil’s romantic rustic wedding After first meeting while working summer jobs in Perranporth, Bethany and Phil kept in touch and romance blossomed while Bethany was home between a ski season in the Alps and a summer stint in Portugal.
+Bethany and Phil’s romantic rustic wedding at Church of St Wyllow and Tredudwell Manor After first meeting while working summer jobs in Perranporth, Bethany and Phil kept in touch and romance blossomed while Bethany was home between a ski season in the Alps and a summer stint in Portugal.
 It was while the couple were inter-railing around Italy that Phil popped the question on the iconic Rialto Bridge in Venice.

 “When we were in the middle of it, surrounded by hundreds of people, he suggested we took a photo together, and got down on one knee,” remembers Bethany.
 “Before we knew it we were sat in St Mark’s Square opening a bottle of champagne to celebrate!”